Dental Filling Near You

 What Is the ADA’s Position Regarding the Use of Silver Amalgam Fillings?

-The ADA has stated that it considers amalgam fillings to be “durable, safe and effective” for most people.
+The ADA has stated that it considers amalgam fillings to be “durable, safe, and effective” for most people, which is one reason many patients continue choosing amalgam for their dental fillings, especially for molars that aren’t visible.

 When Is It Appropriate To Use Composite Fillings?